harsh2115411/harsh2115411/README.md

 ## 🚀 Data Scientist | AI Enthusiast | Problem Solver

 Welcome to my GitHub!
 I'm a passionate Data Science with hands-on experience in building AI-powered applications and transforming data into actionable insights.
-Currently exploring the cutting edge of Generative AI and RAG systems.
+Currently exploring the cutting edge of Generative AI and AI Agents.

 ### 🎯 What I Do
 - **AI-Powered Applications**: Building intelligent systems using LLMs and RAG architecture